alexperrone/dqcdm-temporal/README.md

 ## Installation

 This repository has collected different work from the Temporal Group.
-Most of the work is being presented in a Shiny app from R. After cloning the repository and installing R, you can install the required R packages as
+To run the Shiny app, you will need to install R, then from within R you can install the required R packages as
 follows:

 ```r